 Commuter trains, called FrontRunner, provide transportation access from Ogden to Provo, with limited stops along the way.
 Weekday service starts as early as 4:30 am, with the last stop just after midnight.
 Saturday service begins at 6 am with the last stop just after 2 am.
 There is no Sunday service.

 Light-rail lines, called TRAX, provide access to Downtown from across the valley on three color-coded lines.
-Downtown Salt Lake provides a great transfer point as all the lines run through the downtown convention district -- also making it easy for you to get anywhere in the Valley if they need to.
+Downtown Salt Lake provides a great transfer point as all the lines run through downtown.

 - The Red line provides service from the University of Utah, through downtown, south to 6400 South and then west to the Daybreak community.

 - The Blue line begins at in downtown at the transfer station and runs south through the valley to Draper.